mt-ra/modular_synth/docs/Anatomy.md

 The controller is passed into the PortAudio callback function.

-In a typical synth, the MIDI input (owned by the controller), is pushed into a MIDI to Audio module, whose audio is pushed into an effect, whose output audio is pushed into the controller's output.
+In a typical synth, the MIDI input (owned by the controller), is pushed into a MIDI to Voltage module, whose output voltage is pushed into an effect, whose output voltage is pushed into the controller's output.

 ## Nodes
 *Receiving Input*